-BUDDSTD 199 Independent Study 1 - 4 Units Independent study in topics not covered by regularly scheduled courses.
+BUDDSTD 199 Independent Study 1 - 4 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Independent study in topics not covered by regularly scheduled courses.
 Rules & Requirements Prerequisites: Junior or Senior standing Credit Restrictions: Enrollment is restricted; see the Introduction to Courses and Curricula section of this catalog.
 Repeat rules: Course may be repeated for credit.
 Course may be repeated for credit when topic changes.